ajinkyakaduskar/patient-referral-database/DESIGN.md

 recent vitals — all left behind in the sending clinic's system.
-A 2011 national survey of 4,720 physicians found a 34-point perception gap: **69% of primary-care physicians said they always or mostly sent patient history with a referral, while fewer than 35% of specialists said they always or mostly received it.** A more recent 2022 survey found 78% of PCPs reporting they send clinical information at referral, so the picture has improved — but the gap between sent and received is the durable finding.
+A 2011 national survey of 4,720 physicians found a 34-point perception gap: **69% of primary-care physicians said they always or mostly sent patient history with a referral, while fewer than 35% of specialists said they always or mostly received it.** A later study — 2019 data from 4,754 primary-care physicians in the Comprehensive Primary Care Plus program, published in 2022 — found 78% saying they always or most of the time sent clinical information at referral.
+That study surveyed primary-care physicians only; no specialists were asked, so it measures the sending side reporting on itself and cannot show whether the gap has closed.
+Only the 2011 study measured both ends.

 > Layman: Problem A is "the referral got lost in the mail."
 Problem B is "the referral arrived,
 > but the envelope was empty."